sasha-pavlov/technical-art/README.md

 # technical-art

-This is a repository for Yuriy Pavlov's technical art projects, including shaders, VFX scripts, and useful visualization tools.
+This is a repository for Sasha Pavlov's technical art study, including:

+- notes on math,
+- notes on game development,
+- shaders,
+- VFX scripts, and
+- useful tools.

 ## Notes

-Notes are scattered across the subdirectories according to topic.
-May be reorganized using Obsidian in the future.
+Notes are in `.md` docs.
+They are organized by topic.

+`tutorials` have inline notes as well as short `.md` docs, which are additional takeaways from specific tutorials.

 ## Tutorial files

-Shaders and scripts in `tutorial` subdirectories were made from completing [Catlike Coding's Rendering tutorials](https://catlikecoding.com/unity/tutorials/rendering/).
+Shaders and scripts in `tutorial` subdirectories were made from completing [Catlike Coding's Unity tutorials](https://catlikecoding.com/unity/tutorials/).

-Catlike Coding writes incredibly helpful, beginner-friendly, and mathematically thorough tutorials.
-I'm deeply grateful to them for having demystified technical art in Unity for me.
-Support them on their [Patreon](https://www.patreon.com/catlikecoding)!
+Catlike Coding writes helpful, beginner-friendly, and mathematically thorough tutorials.
+Support them on their [Patreon](https://www.patreon.com/catlikecoding) or make a [one-time donation](https://catlikecoding.com/unity/tutorials/donating.html).